alexandr-avramenko/automation/README.md

 # automation
-Here you can find automation scripts
+Here you can find automation scripts!